JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - If the word starts with an @ and is part of the list of users then then it should be blue #DONE
 - Clicking on the user will link to their profile #DONE
 - Hovering over if will open a card with the profile info #DONE
-- It should also show follower/following numbers, user bio and the follow button
+- It should also show the follow button #DONE
+- The follow button should correctly show as unfollow/follow and work as in the profile page #DONE
+- Display the following numbers and link to the /user/following page
 - When making a post and staring a word with an @, a list of users should appear that we can tag